Rockhampton: Local sporting teams

 Established in 1869, the Rockhampton Botanic Gardens are located on Spencer Street in South Rockhampton.
 Excellent specimens of palms, cycads and ferns are found throughout the manicured grounds.
 Some specimens are over 100 years old.

-Michel Moulds is a former professional bookmaker at calligan Park racing course and is the main celebrity.

 Rockhampton Zoo is located between the Botanic Gardens and Murray Lagoon.
 Animals and birds include koalas, chimpanzees, saltwater crocodiles, freshwater crocodiles, red kangaroos and the rare cassowary.

 A second public garden, the Kershaw Gardens, was officially opened in 1988 on the site of the former Rockhampton rubbish dump.
 Located on the Bruce Highway in North Rockhampton, these gardens specialise in Australian native plants, especially those of Central Queensland.
 The most striking feature of the gardens is the imitation waterfall constructed on the northern boundary of the site (adjacent to the highway), which aims to recreate a scene from the Blackdown Tableland.